mortezakowkabi/jcb-persian-documentation/037-Auto-create-SQL-updates-for-Componets-in-JCB.md

 * New components automatically record history as you save each view and field.
 * Imported or demo components **might lack history**.
-  → In this case, open each view and **click “Save”** to initialize history tracking.
+  → In this case, open each view and **click "Save"** to initialize history tracking.

 History allows JCB to compare current and previous versions, so it knows what SQL changes to generate.